The Singleton

 *That is what notebooks are for.*

 "Okay.
-Okay.
-We'll do it Monday.
-Two changes: KL anneal from zero-one up to zero-three over the first ten thousand steps, and a context-weighting head on the reward model trained jointly on a hand-labeled subset of the preference pairs.
+Okay."
+He could feel the fog lifting half a degree, which after two weeks felt like weather changing.
+"Monday.
+Two changes.
+One: KL anneals from zero-one up toward zero-three over the first ten thousand steps, so the policy learns early and gets anchored late.
+Two: a context-weighting head on the reward model, trained jointly on a hand-labeled subset.
 I want a writeup for Marcus by end of day Monday.
 Don't compile it yet."

 *Drafting the writeup.
 Not compiling.*